LabnexDev/Labnex/frontend/public/documentation_md/topics/bot-commands.md

         *   `task_identifier`: The ID or unique reference of the task to update.
         *   `new_status`: The new status for the task (Choices: `To Do`, `In Progress`, `Blocked`, `In Review`, `Done`, `Cancelled`).
     -   Usage: `/updatetask status task_identifier:TASK-123 new_status:"In Progress"`
-    -   *(Note: Other update operations like changing assignee or priority via `/updatetask` may be added in the future.)*

 ## Notes & Snippets Commands